coderofsalvation/janus-guide/docs/wiki/security.md

 <center><img src="_media/73KaQJ3.jpg"/></center>

-> Any JanusXR room can contain portals to other JanusXR room.
+> Any JanusXR room can link to any JanusXR room, full stop.

 JanusXR pioneers a **permissionless frontier** for spatial web-clusters,<br>
 operating on the principle that security must **never rely on naive assumptions**,<br>